skorani/skorani.github.io/README.md

 Hello !

-I am Samira Korani, I am a Machine Learning expert/
-My personal website will ready in a few days.
+I am Samira Korani, my personal website will ready in a few days.